eyjohn/evdev.me/_posts/2019-11-09-automated-deployment-with-brigade.md

 ### 2. Configure secrets

-You can define secrets that would be available to your `brigade.js` script, allowing you to store sensitive credentials without having to place them in the repo or into the containers.
+You can define secrets that would be available to your `brigade.js` script, allowing you to store sensitive credentials without having to place them in the repo or the containers.

 In this case, I plan to store my Firebase authentication credentials, but these could likewise be used to store an SSH key or FTP credentials.